Updated on 5 Feb 2020.

 - Don?t judge company by its name because even establish companies with brand value have defaulted in payment.

 - Don?t get lured by high interest rates as companies trap investors by offering high interest rates.

 - Don?t put entire money in one deposit.
 Split the money across 4-5 top rated companies to diversify the risk.

 - Track the credit ratings of the company regularly.
 If the ratings slip do not hesitate to withdraw your money even if it attracts small premature withdrawal penalty.

-Not only obscure company like Chain Roop Bhansali’s CRB Capital makes default, even top rated companies like Birla power Solutions, Llyods Finance, Kirloskar Investments and Finance, Morepan Laboratories, Micro Technologies, Escort Finance, DCM Financial Services, Plethico Pharma, Nagarjuna Finance, Duncan Industries, Omnitech Info etc. are in the defaulters list.
+Not only obscure company like Chain Roop Bhansali’s CRB Capital makes default, even top-rated companies like Aditya Birla power Solutions, Llyods Finance, Kirloskar Investments and Finance, Morepan Laboratories, Micro Technologies, Escort Finance, DCM Financial Services, Plethico Pharma, Nagarjuna Finance, Duncan Industries, and Omnitech Info are in the defaulters list.

 I would advise to go with debt mutual funds instead of investing in corporate fixed deposit.
 As debt mutual funds manages to give high returns of 10% to 12% in the last one year.
 However, some of the debt funds also invest in corporate fixed deposits but since they are managed by professional which take utmost care and due diligence before choosing any company.